-A project organized by the international team of the ‘ArtMedia’ online magazine, and the ‘Moskovskiy Komsomolets’ newspaper, is aiming to promote Crimea abroad.
-The media project will take place in Crimea on October 16-19.
-As part of the project, there will be a mini media tour, a musical performance, and a vernissage.
-Writers of the ‘ArtMedia’ online magazine have invited the characters of their articles – famous artists, actors and musicians from all over the world – to introduce them to the peninsula.
+A project organised by the international team of the ‘ArtMedia’ online magazine, and the ‘Moskovskiy Komsomolets’ newspaper, held an event to promote Crimea abroad.
+The media project took place in Crimea on October 16th-19th.
+As part of the project, there was a mini media tour, a musical performance, and a vernissage.
+Writers of the ‘ArtMedia’ online magazine invited the characters of their articles – famous artists, actors and musicians from all over the world – to introduce them to the peninsula.

-A walking tour of the Genoese Fortress in Sudak and Small Jerusalem in Yevpatoria is part of the media project.
-The guests will also meet the staff of the Nikitsky Botanical Garden, who will tell them about the most distinguished plants, imported from different parts of the world, and about those named after famous people and historical figures from different countries.
-After visiting Crimean attractions, writers of the ArtMedia online magazine, who collaborate with the foreign press, will publish their articles in England, Italy, and Greece.
+A walking tour of the Genoese Fortress in Sudak and Small Jerusalem in Yevpatoria was a highlight of the media project.
+Guests met with staff of the Nikitsky Botanical Garden, who told them about the most distinguished plants, imported from different parts of the world, and about those named after famous people and historical figures from different countries.

-During their stay in Crimea, all participants of the ArtMedia tour, will be staying at the Palmira Palace resort hotel in Yalta.
-The vernissage which will present the product of collaboration (England – Crimea, Dresden – Crimea, Paris – Crimea, Ischia – Crimea, Apeldoorn – Crimea), will also take place at the Palmira Palace hotel.
-Local writers, as well as writers from other countries, will present photographs on the subject of topics which have united them.
+The vernissage presented the product of an international collaboration (England – Crimea, Dresden – Crimea, Paris – Crimea, Ischia – Crimea, Apeldoorn – Crimea), at the Palmira Palace hotel.
+Local writers, as well as writers from other countries, presented subject of topics which have united them.

-The director of the “Silk Road Media” publishing house will inspire the guests with his floral photographs.
-Alexei Altynbayev, the author of “Parisian Etudes”, a press officer of the well-known public figure – the former mayor of the 16th arrondissement of Paris, Georges Mesmin, will introduce his, and the former mayor’s art works as well.
-Georges Mesmin will not be able to come to Crimea due to his age – he is turning 90 in November.
-Although he visited Crimea in the past – he came here 20 years ago and was greatly impressed by the outstanding beauty of the nature.
+Alexei Altynbayev, the author of “Parisian Etudes”, a press officer of the well-known public figure – the former mayor of the 16th arrondissement of Paris, Georges Mesmin, introduced his, and the former mayor’s art works as well.
+Georges Mesmin was not be able to come to Crimea due to his age – he is turning 90 in November – although he visited Crimea in the past.

-Oksana Zhukova, the executive editor of “ArtMedia” (artmedia-international.org): “The international team consisting of journalists from Crimea, London, Paris, Athens, Apledoorn, Dresden, Bristol, St. Petersburg and Tumen are working with the ArtMedia online magazine, and there are new journalists from all over the world joining our team continuously.
-They tell about the places where they live, but we are also trying to have more collaborative projects.
-And quite often Crimea becomes the main location of the events we organize in collaboration with our foreign team.
-We are searching for the topics which unite us: nature, beauty, art, history.
+Oksana Zhukova, the executive editor of “ArtMedia” said, “The international team consisting of journalists from Crimea, London, Paris, Athens, Apledoorn, Dresden, Bristol, St. Petersburg and Tumen have worked tremendously hard with ArtMedia online magazine.
+We are trying to have more collaborative projects together.
+Quite often Crimea becomes the main location of the events we organise in collaboration with our foreign team.
+We are always searching for the topics which unite us: nature, beauty, art, history.
 The sanctions cannot pull us apart.”